 Almost everyone needs to increase their intake of fruits and vegetables – you’ve probably grown tired of hearing that.
 But why and how?

-Weight Management – Substituting fruits and vegetables for higher calorie foods can be helpful for managing weight.
+Weight Management – Eating fruits and vegetables in place of higher calorie foods can be help with weight loss or maintenance.

 Potassium – May help maintain a healthy blood pressure